wisehodl/go-honeybee/README.md

 ### Test Helpers for Consumers

-The `honeybeetest` package provides mocks and assertions for code that builds on honeybee:
+The `honeybeetest` package provides mocks and assertions for code that builds on Honeybee:

-- `MockSocket` implements `types.Socket` with pluggable function fields for every method.
+- `MockSocket` implements `types.Socket` with pluggable function fields for every method, including `WriteControl` and `SetPongHandler`.
 - `MockDialer` implements `types.Dialer` with a pluggable `DialContextFunc`.
 - `MockSlogHandler` captures `slog` records for assertions against log output.
+Child handlers produced via `WithAttrs` share the same record slice as the parent, so attributes added by the logging package appear on the correct records.
 - `Eventually(t, condition, msg)` polls a condition until it holds or the test timeout expires.
 - `Never(t, condition, msg)` asserts a condition never holds over a short window.
-- `ExpectWrite(t, ch, msgType, data)` asserts the next write matches.
+- `ExpectWrite(t, ch, msgType, data)` asserts the next write on the channel matches the expected type and payload.
 - `ExpectIncoming(t, ch, data)` asserts the next received message matches.
+- `AssertLogSequence(t, records, expected)` asserts that a slice of `ExpectedLog` values appears in order within a set of records, using forward-only matching and allowing gaps.
+- `FindLogRecord(records, level, msgSnippet)` returns the first record matching the given level and message substring, or nil.
+- `AssertAttributePresent(t, record, key, value)` checks that a specific structured attribute is present on a record and equal to the expected value.

 Timer-driven paths use short real sleeps (tens of milliseconds).
-State-transition paths use `Eventually` and complete as soon as the state is observed.
+State-transition paths use `Eventually` and complete as soon as the condition is observed.